HenriquePavaniPedreira/HenriquePavaniPedreira/README.md

 - 👋 Hi, I’m @HenriquePavaniPedreira
 - 👀 I’m interested in python, data science, databases, finance, programming
-- 🌱 I’m currently learning C Lang, Python.
+- 🌱 I’m currently learning C Lang, Python and Go lang.
 - 💞️ I’m looking to collaborate on my own learning projects, i'm currently a begginer
 - 📫 How to reach me: You can add me at WhatsApp (19) 98998-1138, or look for me at Linkedin